Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 validator : required
     The software raising the error.

-validator-version : optional
+validatorVersion : optional
     Version of the validating software.

-error-message : required
+errorMessage : required
     The message from a validator.

 type : optional [ "general" | "exact" | "unknown" ]
     Is the error exact enough to have an unambiguous solution, repair, or does the error state a general problem that needs further studying for each case?
 Most likely the error is of general type.
 However, every error message should ideally be clear enough to have an exact repair.

-output-example : optional
+outputExample : optional
     Full or extended output from the validator to give context.

 notes : optional